-Thus, I treat nonlinear transformations of daily temperature summed over the year as my primary independent variable of interest.
+Thus, I treat nonlinear transformations of daily temperature summed over the year as the primary independent variable of interest.
 Using annual data also has the important advantage of allowing for intertemporal substitution of labor.
 If workers produce less due to extreme temperatures on Tuesday but produce extra on Saturday instead, annual data captures the effects of temperature net of this reallocation.

-For parsimony, my main specification uses a piecewise linear functional form for temperature, where output is allowed to vary linearly with daily maximum temperature above 30° C (CDD) and below 5° C (HDD):
+For parsimony, my main specification uses a piecewise linear functional form for temperature, where output is allowed to vary linearly with daily maximum temperature above $30^{\circ}\text{C}$ (CDD) and below $5^{\circ}\text{C}$ (HDD):